09Kanika/cheapkart/README.md

 # cheapkart
- Cheapkart is a web application for shopping in discounted price like flipkart using HTML, CSS and Javascript
+ Cheapkart is a web application for shopping in discounted price like flipkart using HTML, CSS and Javascript.
+ It only shows the items that have 70%+ discounts.